angelomuller/How-to-Set-up-a-UFW/README.md

 # Experimenting with Remote Desktop application and SSH Server

-Using tools such as Remote Desktop and SSH Server to perform ICMP requests are effective practices to ensure your configurations are being deployed properly.
+Using tools such as Remote Desktop and SSH Server (Secure Shell) to perform ICMP requests are effective practices to ensure your configurations are being deployed properly.
 If you haven't installed yet, start by adding _OpenSSH Server_ under the tab _Apps > Optional features_ in your Windows machine.

 ![Screenshot_16](https://github.com/user-attachments/assets/42f38504-85eb-4467-97f0-5e1a15b4dc71)